-- Benchmarks and objectives are in place for the funding and investment of the scheme. - Fund managers have clear written mandates covering scheme expectations, which include clear time horizons for performance measurement and evaluation. - Trustees consider as appropriate, given the size of fund, a range of asset classes, active or passive management styles and the impact of investment management costs when formulating objectives and mandates. - Consider the strength of the sponsor covenant. - ✓ Full compliance.
+- Benchmarks and objectives are in place for the funding and investment of the scheme. - Fund managers have clear written mandates covering scheme expectations, which include clear time horizons for performance measurement and evaluation. - Trustees consider as appropriate, given the size of fund, a range of asset classes, active or passive management styles and the impact of investment management costs when formulating objectives and mandates. - Consider the strength of the sponsor covenant. - Full compliance.
 The Fund's objectives are set out in the Statement of Investment Principles.
 Fund managers operate to detailed written mandates that give clear investment objectives and timescales for measurement (rolling three years) set out in their Investment Management Agreement.
 A number of benchmark indices have been set for each asset class.
 Control ranges are in place consistent with performance targets to which the fund managers should work.

-The fund has three specialist mandates.
+The fund has six specialist mandates, (three of which being UK commercial pooled property funds).
 The fund considered the full range of asset classes when setting its strategic asset allocation in 2003.
 In doing so, it had regard to its objective of moving from a funding level of 68% in 2004 to 100% by 31st March 2024.
+The funding level at the last triennial valuation in March 2013was 72%.
 Alternative asset classes are reviewed from time to time and researched as appropriate.
 Members have agreed to diversify their return seeking assets and invest in UK commercial property accessing this asset class via a pooled vehicle.
-It Is anticipated that property managers will be in place by 2013.
+It is anticipated that property managers will be fully funded by the end of 2015.